clau/minSQN/README.md

 quasi-Newton method for online convex optimization.
 In International Conference on Artificial Intelligence and Statistics (pp. 436-443).
-- Mokhtari, A. and Ribeiro, A., 2014.
-Global convergence of online limited memory bfgs. arXiv preprint arXiv:1409.2045.
+- Mokhtari, A., & Ribeiro, A. (2015).
+Global convergence of online limited memory bfgs.
+Journal of Machine Learning Research, 16, 3151-3181.

 RES:
 - Mokhtari, A. and Ribeiro, A., 2014.
 Res: Regularized stochastic